azat-co/ga-backbone/README.md

 ## Event Binding

 In real life getting data does not happen instantaneously so we need to refactor our code.
+For the better UI/UX we'll also have to show loading icon (a.k.a. spinner) to users to make sure that they know that the page is loading.

 Without Backbone.js we'll have to pass a function that renders as a callback to data loading function to make sure rendering function is not executed before we have actual data to display.